tycon/tycon.github.io/_posts/2015-09-24-feral-concurrency-control.markdown

 If transactions are serializable as expected, then validations are indeed safe.
 However, databases do not offer serializable transactions by default (the default isolation level in PostgresSQL is RC.
-In MySQL, it is RR.), and, in some cases, they do not offer serializability at all.
+In MySQL (InnoDB), it is RR.), and, in some cases, they do not offer serializability at all.
 Given the possibility of concurrent transactions under weaker isolation levels (for e.g., RC ensures that visible transactions are entirely visible.
 It doesn't guarantee total